root-project/root/docbook/users-guide/CINT.md

 The + command rebuild the library only if the script or any of the files it includes are newer than the library.
-When checking the timestamp, ACLiC generates a dependency file which name is the same as the library name, just replacing the 'so' extension by the extension ’`d`’.
+When checking the timestamp, ACLiC generates a dependency file which name is the same as the library name, just replacing the 'so' extension by the extension '`d`'.
 For example on most platforms, `hsimple.cxx` will generate `hsimple_cxx.d`.

 To ensure that the shared library is rebuilt you can use the ++ syntax: